 I started out by stiffening all the fabric squares, I soaked them in Stiffy, wrung them out and layed them out to dry for a week or so. then I cut them all into the largest hexagons I could get out of the squares.

 I can’t find my original instructions for these stars, but I found this video that shows how to cut a perfect hexagon and how to fold these.
 If you want to do a fabric version like I did DON’T follow the instructions for cutting the hexagon, you don’t want too many folds or your lose the stiffness, just cut a paper hexagon and use it as a template for your fabric.

 Then follow the video for folding the squares.
 Then I sprayed them slightly to get them a bit damp, used paper clips to hold the creases and let them dry for a few days again!

 Finally I added some seed beads and thick upholstery thread to one of the points for them to hang from!
 Done!
-These are still one of my favorite of all the ornaments I’ve made over the years!Don\'t miss out on new posts.
-Subscribe to Ashlee Marie by Email Some of the links in my posts may be “affiliate links.”
+These are still one of my favorite of all the ornaments I’ve made over the years!Do NOT miss a single post.
+Subscribe to weekly recaps for Ashlee Marie by Email Some of the links in my posts may be “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Thank you for supporting Ashlee Marie when you shop!